 Enhancing Authentication with Timestamp‑Based Device Verification

-In addition to traditional user ID and password authentication, verifying the login device adds a critical layer of security.
-This method uses a timestamp-based algorithm to ensure that only authorized devices can access the system—without requiring any user intervention.
+Beyond traditional user ID and password authentication, verifying the login device adds a critical layer of protection.
+This approach uses a timestamp‑based algorithm to ensure that only authorized devices can access the system—without requiring any user action.

 -

-Clock Synchronization: The authentication server and the client PC both synchronize their clocks with a trusted time server.
+Clock Synchronization: The authentication server and the client PC both synchronize their clocks with a trusted time source.

 -

-Timestamp Generation: Each side uses the current timestamp down to the second, dropping one level of precision to account for network latency.
+Timestamp Generation: Each side uses the current timestamp down to the second, reducing one level of precision to account for network latency.

 -

-Shared Transformation: Both the server and client apply the same transformation to the timestamp (e.g., add 5, multiply by 2).
+Shared Transformation: Both the server and client apply the same transformation to the timestamp (for example, add 5, then multiply by 2).

 -